cparadzayi/reims/Documentation/API-Design-Principles.md

 | ```/stands```     | Create new stand | List stands    | Bulk update stands                      | Delete all stands |
 | ```/stands/123``` | Error            | Show stand 123 | If exists update stand 123.
 If not error | Delete stand 123  |

-**Now that I,m usung nons should I use singular or plural**
+**Now that I'm using nouns should I use singular or plural**

-Since the most common HTTP verb to be used is get it makes sense to use plural form.
-You can use both but be sure to be consistent and document your API well indicating the cases where either a singular or plural form o the noun ins required
+Since the most common HTTP verb to be used is ```GET``` it makes sense to use plural form.
+You can use both  plural and singular but be sure to be consistent and document your API well indicating the cases where either a singular or plural form o the noun ins required

 **Concrete names are better than abstract ones**